 ITEM 2.
 PROPERTIES

-Our headquarters and main branch office are located at 1201 Demonbreun Street, Suites 700 and 103, respectively, Nashville, Tennessee 37203.
-The Company owns and leases retail bank branches located throughout Tennessee.
+Our headquarters and main branch office is located at 1201 Demonbreun Street, Suite 700, Nashville, Tennessee 37203.
+The following table summarizes pertinent details of our retail bank branch locations and mortgage origination offices as of March 6, 2020.